-For the last 15 years, I have written much about Black Feminism, critical studies of race, racial justice, and ethical consumption.
-For 2022, I invite you to explore these topics with me, within the realm of Afro-fantasy and Afro-futurism!
-My new book in progress is an Afro-futuristic project called Seeds of Sankofa.
-It is scheduled to be published by the end of 2023.
+For the last 15 years, I have written much about Black Feminism, food justice, critical studies of race, racial justice, and ethical consumption.
+I invite you to explore these topics with me, within the realm of Afrofuturism!
+My new book in progress is called Seeds of Sankofa.

-But, I also explore grief, loss, and trauma through both the supernatural and "normal".
-How do grief and loss manifest in multiple worlds, such as the world of soil, our human bodies, the metaphysical, and the plant world?
+I also explore grief, loss, and trauma through both the supernatural and "normal".
+How do grief and loss manifest in multiple worlds, such as the world of the soil microbiome, our human bodies, the metaphysical, and the plant world?
 How can we explore grief and trauma that are intimately connected to ecocide intertwined with racial and reproductive violence?